 It's also worth mentioning that TikTok has the highest engagement rate out of any other social platform, averaging 10.85 minutes per session.
 In short, TikTok's snackable content is addictive for a variety of age groups.

 YouTube is popular with Gen Z, Millennial, and Gen X audiences, almost in equal measure.
 In the last three months, 83% of Millennials have visited YouTube, followed by 81% of Gen Z, and 79% of Gen X. For Baby Boomers, YouTube is their second favorite social media app, just behind Facebook.

-YouTube is also a top favorite amongst video marketers.
-In fact, more than a quarter of video marketers plan to invest in YouTube than any other platform in 2022, according to HubSpot's Video Marketing Report.
+YouTube was also a top favorite amongst video marketers.
+In fact, more than a quarter of video marketers planned to invest in YouTube than any other platform in 2022, according to HubSpot's Video Marketing Report.
 In addition, video marketers ranked YouTube as the second-best platform for ROI.

 After numerous acquisitions and near-revivals, Tumblr has yet to recreate its early- to mid-2000s popularity.
 According to our report, Tumblr is most popular with Millennials, but only 11% have visited the platform in the past three months.

 Surprisingly, Gen Z has visited Tumblr at nearly the same rate (10%).
 In fact, a report by Quartz found that 61% of new Tumblr users in 2022 were under the age of 24.
 This begs an important question: is another revival around the corner?

 While it's still too early to call, we recommend focusing on platforms that pull stronger numbers for the audience you want to target.

 Decreased viewership isn't the only concern for Twitch — people are also streaming less.
 Year-over-year, hours streamed on the platform declined 16% from 2021 to 2022.